Public State

 Querying

-To query the element currrently stored in id_numbers at index idx:
+To query the element currently stored in id_numbers at index idx:

 id_numbers.get(idx);